 The 2010-2015 Enrollment Management Plan sets goals and objectives related to student recruitment and marketing strategies.
 The specific marketing and recruitment goal related to diversity is to increase new student ethnic and geographic diversity each year beginning 2011 through 2015 as measured by a 1.0 % increase annually.
-Between fall 2012 and fall 2013, the percentage of non-African-American students increased from 13 percent to 15 percent.
-The non-African-American undergraduate student population remained steady at 11 percent.
-The non-African-American graduate student population grew from 21 percent to 27 percent due to an increase in students from foreign countries, most notably Saudi Arabia.
+Between fall 2013 and fall 2014, the percentage of non-African-American students increased from 15 percent to 17 percent.
+The non-African-American undergraduate student population grew from 11 to 13 percent.
+The non-African-American graduate student population grew from 27 percent to 30 percent due to an increase in students from foreign countries, most notably Saudi Arabia, India, Nigeria, Cameroon, Pakistan and Turkey, often in the STEM disciplines.
 Evidence of BSU's commitment to cultural diversity is seen in all of the critical recruiting documents emanating from the University.
 Current faculty, students and alumni from diverse backgrounds are highlighted in marketing collateral.

-The Department of Nursing, through the MHEC Nursing Accelerated BSN grant, focuses on recruiting second degree and transfer students from culturally diverse backgrounds.
+The Department of Nursing, through the continuing MHEC Nursing Accelerated BSN grant, focuses on recruiting second degree and transfer students from culturally diverse backgrounds.
 The Who Will Care grant, funded by the Maryland Hospital Association, also focused on recruitment and retention of minority nursing students.
 The Minority Nurse Pipeline Grant promotes interest in nursing to Prince George's County Public Schools (PGCPS) minority students.
-The Department of Nursing provided outreach to several PGCPS middle schools and implemented nursing clubs at those sites.
-Students from Bladensburg and Crossland High Schools visited the BSU campus to tour the nursing simulation lab.